cesarderio/Notes/Tutorials/README.md

 - [JavaScript Tutorial](./Javascript.md): Learn JavaScript basics and techniques for building interactive and dynamic web applications.
 - [PowerShell Tutorial](./Powershell.md): Streamline system management and scripting tasks with PowerShell's robust features.
 - [Python Programming Tutorial](./Python.md): Explore Python programming for web development, data analysis, automation, and more.
+- [Regex Tutorial](./Regex.md): Unlock the power of regular expressions for pattern matching and text manipulation.
+- [Vim Tutorial](./Vim.md): Boost your productivity with this comprehensive guide to mastering the Vim text editor.

 ### Style & Markup